-Everyone loves a good burger, and all the better when it's a Greek recipe for a vegan burger that doesn't call for anything processed.
-That's often an issue with so much vegan cuisine.
+Everyone loves a good burger, and all the better when it's a Greek recipe for a vegetarian burger that doesn't call for anything processed.
+That's often an issue with so much vegetarian and vegan cuisine.
 Here, the ancient Santorini yellow split pea, aka fava, is the plant protein of choice, decked out with caramelized onions, sun-dried tomato paste and peppery arugula.

 For the burgers

 - 1 tablespoon extra virgin Greek olive oil plus more as needed for fava (about 6 tablespoons)

 - 4 tablespoons chopped fresh parsley

 - 3 tablespoons chopped fresh mint leaves

 - ½ - 1 cup dried bread crumbs